 In our case I reported to Dick, and I believe Tom Karamessines, and the result was that we decided on Ober.
 But with an understanding that it could not be full time, and a private understanding with him that he could handle it any way he liked.

 In other words, we didn't want him to go into a makework situation.

-Mr. Johnson.
-What was the Committee doing, conducting any operations?
+What was the Committee doing, conduct-Mr. Johnson. ing any operations?